glotzerlab/signac/doc/tutorial/basics.rst

 To start we create a new project directory.
 You can create the directory anywhere, for example in your home directory.
+Initialize your project either on the command line

 .. code-block:: bash